Larry M. Shelton

 Director

-Mr. Reeder, a director since 2003, is a principal shareholder in the law firm of Greenberg Traurig LLP, one of the nation's largest law firms, with 41 offices and 2,400 attorneys worldwide, for which Mr. Reeder served as Shareholder-in-Charge of the law firm’s Mid-Atlantic Region from 1999 to 2008.
+Mr. Reeder, a director since 2003, is a principal shareholder of the law firm of Greenberg Traurig LLP, one of the nation's largest law firms, with 45 offices and 2,600 attorneys worldwide.
+Mr. Reeder served as Shareholder-in-Charge of the law firm’s Mid-Atlantic Region offices for ten years.
 His clientele includes celebrities, heads of state, sovereign nations, international corporations, and law firms.
-As the 14th Undersecretary of the U.S. Army (1993-97), Mr. Reeder also served three years as Chairman of the Panama Canal Commission's Board, overseeing a multibillion-dollar infrastructure program.
-For the past 18 years, he has served on the Canal’s International Advisory Board.
-He has written extensively in leading journals on the subject of corporate cybersecurity, served on the boards of the National Defense Industry Association (“NDIA”), chairing NDIA’s Ethics Committee, the Armed Services YMCA, the Marshall Legacy Institute, and many other private companies and charitable organizations.
+As the U.S. Army’s 14th Undersecretary (1993-97), he also served three years as Chairman of the Panama Canal Commission's Board, overseeing a multibillion-dollar infrastructure program.
+For the past 20 years, he has served on the Canal’s International Advisory Board.
+He has written extensively in leading journals on corporate cybersecurity, served on the boards of the USO, the National Defense Industry Association (“NDIA”), chairing NDIA’s Ethics Committee, the Armed Services YMCA, the Marshall Legacy Institute, and many other private companies and charitable organizations.
 Mr. Reeder served as a director of ELBIT Systems of America, LLC, (2005-2020), a subsidiary of Elbit Systems Ltd. (NASDAQ: ESLT), a multi-billion-dollar provider of defense, homeland security, and commercial aviation system solutions.
-Mr. Reeder has served as a director of WashingtonFirst Bank, the bank subsidiary of WashingtonFirst Bankshares, Inc., from 2004 to 2017; as a director of WashingtonFirst Bankshares, Inc. (NASDAQ: WSBI), from 2009 to 2017; as a director of Sandy Spring Bancorp, Inc. (NASDAQ: SASR), from 2018 to 2020, and as a member of the Advisory Board of Trustar Bank, a Virginia state-chartered bank (2022).
+Mr. Reeder has served as director of WashingtonFirst Bank, the bank subsidiary of WashingtonFirst Bankshares, Inc. (NASDAQ: WSBI), from 2004 to 2017; Sandy Spring Bancorp, Inc. (NASDAQ: SASR), from 2018 to 2020; and Trustar Bank, a Virginia state-chartered bank (2022 - present).

 A West Point graduate who served in the 82nd Airborne Division after Ranger School, Mr. Reeder earned his J.D. from the University of Texas, and L.L.M. from Georgetown University.